hai-vr/documentation/docs/products/icon-gen.md

   - **Show Grid:** Show a grid on the picture to assist in alignment.<br/>![](./img/icon-gen/Unity_0TIJndaE7c.png)
   - **Preview Generator:** Select an existing IconGen assets to test how layers would be applied to this picture.
   - **Preview Icon:** Preview the picture with the IconGen asset applied.<br/>![](./img/icon-gen/Unity_FRkH0ykKvM.png)
+  - **Save baked preview as PNG...:** Save the preview as a PNG (grid is not included).
+  - **Save baked preview again:** Save the preview at the previously saved location.

 ## Decorate and crop icons using layers

+After capturing your icons, you can decorate and crop all of them in bulk to give them an unified style.

 :::danger
 This feature is not available yet, please check back later!
 :::

-After capturing your icons, you can decorate and crop all of them in bulk to give them an unified style.

 ### Create an IconGen asset